Nature and Wildlife Discovery Center

 The Nature and Wildlife Discovery Center (NWDC) is a multi-campus nature preserve and educational center in Pueblo County, Colorado.
 It includes a 611-acre mountain park, a lodge, a gift shop, a museum in Beulah, Colorado, a small museum and educational center, an open-space park on the Arkansas River in Pueblo, and an adjacent raptor education and rehabilitation facility.

 The NWDC provides access to two distinct areas of Pueblo County.
 The NWDC's River Campus is located in Rock Canyon on the banks of the Arkansas River at 5200 Nature Center Road, and includes aquatic, riparian, transition, and semi-arid shortgrass prairie habitats.
 The Raptor Center is adjacent to the river.

 The NWDC Mountain Campus is located in Beulah, CO, at 9112 Mountain Park Road, and has ponderosa pine and mixed fir forests, foothills, transition habitats, and access to the adjacent San Isabel National Forest.
 The NWDC is organized as a 501(c)(3) tax-exempt corporation.

 History

+The park is owned by the City of Pueblo, but the park is managed by the Nature and Wildlife Discovery Center.

 The Arkansas Valley Audubon Society established the Audubon River Trails Nature Center in 1979 to preserve a public-use area.
 In 1981, the Raptor Center was added, and by 1983, the nature center was incorporated as a 501(c)(3) tax-exempt organization known as "The Greenway and Nature Center of Pueblo."
 In 2008, it was renamed the "Nature and Raptor Center of Pueblo."

 Pueblo Mountain Park, located in Pueblo, Colorado, was acquired by the City of Pueblo in 1920, following the advocacy of the San Isabel Public Recreation Association and inspiration from United States Forest Service official Arthur Carhart.
 During the Great Depression, the Works Progress Administration (WPA) and Civilian Conservation Corps (CCC) constructed several facilities at the park, including the original Horseshoe Lodge, the Pavilion, the Ballfield, and various road grades and bridges.
 Throughout the 20th century, the park experienced periods of disuse, and there were times when the City of Pueblo considered selling the property.

 In 1999, the Mountain Park Environmental Association was formed by Pueblo citizens to develop programs and improve access to the mountain park.
 Since 2000, this organization, which later became the Mountain Park Environmental Center, managed the park on behalf of the City of Pueblo.
 In 2018, the Mountain Park Environmental Center merged with the Nature and Raptor Center of Pueblo to form the current Nature and Wildlife Discovery Center, which continues to manage the park while the City of Pueblo retains ownership of the land.
 Since 2018, the center reaches 7,500 people per year through awareness on the dangers raptors face due to environmental changes.